QIB-Sheffield/weasel.github.io/wrappers.md

 # Getting started with weasel wrappers

-if you want to try out an existing `weasel` wrapper, simply select a **weasel demo wrapper** from the **wrap store**, download and double-click to start.
+If you want to try out an existing `weasel` wrapper, simply select a **weasel demo wrapper** from the **wrap store**, download and double-click to start.
 The interface should be fairly selfexplanatory.
 If you are looking for some tips and tricks - please check out the tutorials below.

 _You will need some DICOM data to try `weasel`.
 If you do not have any, you can download some from the library of data samples provided [TBD], or download a freely available dataset such as [RIDER](https://wiki.cancerimagingarchive.net/display/Public/RIDER+Collections)._